 Aside from plenty of work opportunities, Brixton also offers exciting prospects for entertainment and food.

 Markets, cinemas, music venues, and food from all over the world are just around the corner in this multicultural neighbourhood.

 It is the perfect place for anyone seeking a neighbourhood with an exciting, gritty atmosphere.

 Peckham is in the South East of London in the London Borough of Southwark.

 And this up-and-coming district is one of the coolest places to be right now.

 Home to at least 16 different ethnicities, Peckham is one of the most diverse districts in London, giving its residents the chance to immerse themselves in an eclectic mix of cultures.

-Peckham is one of the more affordable areas in London, and offers a wide range in types of residential properties.
+Peckham is one of the more affordable places in London and offers a wide range of residential properties.

 The average flat rental ranges from £1,200 to £2,400 per month.

 Frank’s is of the coolest rooftop bars in London, and it is located in the heart of Peckham.
 In the summer, hundreds of people flock to this multi-story car park to enjoy sunset views.